-1.1.3.5.5 If CTAs and other wholesale customers exercise the options stated above, they shall have the choice of taking the reserved backbone transmission capacity either at a rate design with a 100% reservation charge at $.07191 per dth (subject to annual escalation as described in this Settlement Agreement) or at a rate design with a 50% reservation charge and a 50% volumetric charge at a total rate of $.07591 per dth (subject to annual escalation).
+1.1.3.5.3 If CTAs and other wholesale customers exercise the options stated above, they shall have the choice of taking the reserved backbone transmission capacity either at a rate design with a 100% reservation charge at $.07191 per dth (subject to annual escalation as described in this Settlement Agreement) or at a rate design with a 50% reservation charge and a 50% volumetric charge at a total rate of $.07591 per dth (subject to annual escalation).
 CTAs and other wholesale customers can mix the rate designs (for specified amounts of capacity) at the same receipt point and between receipt points.
 CTAs and all wholesale customers may participate in the open seasons, and may acquire or sell backbone transmission rights in the secondary market without restriction.

-Open Season Process:    Firm backbone transmission rights not awarded to SoCalGas’ Gas Acquisition Department, CTAs, or wholesale customers by the terms of Section 1.1.3.5 above shall be made available through an open season.
+1.1.3.6 Open Season Process:    Firm backbone transmission rights not awarded to SoCalGas’ Gas Acquisition Department, CTAs, or wholesale customers by the terms of Section 1.1.3.5 above shall be made available through an open season.
 The first open season shall be conducted shortly before October 1, 2001, and the results thereof shall be effective on that date.
 Details of the process consistent with the terms of this Settlement Agreement, including the exact timing of the open season prior to the October 1 effective date, shall be resolved in an implementation process subject to final approval by the Commission.
-Special rights for existing on-system California gas producers to obtain backbone transmission rights for Line 85 and North Coastal receipt points are described in Appendix B.    The capacity remaining for these points after California producer and core reservations are available in the open season, subject to the 50% limitation for each such point’s remaining capacity in stage one and two of the intial open season as described below.
+Special rights for existing on-system California gas producers to obtain backbone transmission rights for Line 85 and North Coastal receipt points are described in Appendix B.    The capacity remaining for these points after California producer and core reservations are available in the open season, subject to the 50% limitation for each such point’s remaining capacity in stage one and two of the initial open season as described below.

 1.1.3.6.1:    First stage of initial open season:    Only existing noncore (including wholesale customers) to the extent of their historical load and CTAs to the extent of their currently-contracted-for load are entitled to participate in the first stage.
 Customers entitled to participate in the first and second stages may assign their rights to participate to a third party (such as a marketer).
 Customers entitled to participate may submits bids in the first stage for an amount of backbone rights up to 100% of their historical consumption, and may bid to acquire such rights at any receipt points or combination of receipt points.
 The maximum customers can bid in the first and second stages will be based on their consumption in the most recent annual period for which data is available prior to conduct of the open season.
 Customers’ maximum bidding rights shall be determined by a formula that fairly balances seasonal and annual usage.
 SoCalGas will also offer seasonal capacity in the open season.
 The rate for seasonal capacity will be based on 120% of $.07191 per dth, with a 100% reservation charge rate design; a 50/50 rate design will not be offered for seasonal capacity.
 No more than 50% of the capacity remaining after the SoCalGas Gas Acquisition Department capacity reservation at any individual receipt point will be subject to being contracted in the first stage or second stage of the open season.